Last Updated: March 2, 2026

 Core Platforms:

-Azure AI Studio: Platform for exploring and implementing AI solutions with customers, leveraging GPT-4, Phi-3, and other cutting-edge models
+Azure AI Studio: Platform for exploring and implementing AI solutions with customers, leveraging GPT-4, Phi-3, and other models

 Technical & Project Management: